Posts Tagged ‘ parenting ’

 If none of the ideas above appeal to you, there’s nothing stopping you from starting your own business.
 All you need to get started is an idea and some funding.
 While the idea should come from you, the Internet can help with the funding process.
 Crowd-funding platforms such as Kickstarter.com, Indiegogo.com and GoFundMe are designed to help you find the funds you need to write the next Great American Novel, produce a video, design the latest, greatest invention or even start a cool new business venture.
 All you have to do is create a project proposal and start soliciting support from family, friends and individuals around the world.

 Making money during the summer, part-time or online requires thinking outside of the box and taking a look at what you have to offer.
 Make a list of all of your interests, hobbies and skills.
 Then think of ways you could get other people to pay you for using those interests, hobbies and skills.
 You may not start off making a lot of money, but as you build experience and get more people interested in what you have to offer, your summer job could turn into a way to fund a summer vacation, add a significant amount of money to your budget or even become a new full-time career.

 In 2001, I graduated from Eastmoor Academy High School in Columbus, Ohio as the sole valedictorian of my high school class.
 At the time, I thought I knew it all.
 I had taken intense AP courses and soaked up all of the knowledge my teachers gave me.
-I was ready to tackle the real world… or so I thought.
+I was ready to tackle the real-world… or so I thought.
 Students learn a lot in high school.
 They discover how to solve complex equations, critically analyze classic novels, and understand the basics of biology.
 However, while subjects such as algebra and physics are important, many students would benefit from a high school curriculum with more of a real-world application.
+While some of these skills are best taught by parents, many can be incorporated into lessons in the classroom.
 Here are some of the things I wish I’d learned in high school: